nsrau/azure-docs.it-it/articles/sql-database/sql-database-service-tier-hyperscale-faq.md

 ## <a name="deep-dive-questions"></a>Domande di approfondimento

-### <a name="can-i-mix-hyperscale-and-single-databases-a-my-sql-database-server"></a>È possibile combinare database singoli e Hyperscale nel server di database SQL
+### <a name="can-i-mix-hyperscale-and-single-databases-in-a-single-logical-server"></a>È possibile combinare con Iperscalabilità e i singoli database in un singolo server logico

 Sì,